Niphad: Flora and fauna

 Agrarian Niphad is one of the district's most fertile—and flood-prone—talukas.

-Its major rivers are the Godavari and its tributary, the Kadawa; as of 1975 irrigation was achieved by means of the Vadali river dam, bandhara, near the taluka, in addition to "well over a hundred" wells.
+Its major rivers are the Godavari and its tributary, the Kadwa; as of 1975 irrigation was achieved by means of the Vadali river dam, bandhara, near the taluka, in addition to "well over a hundred" wells.
 Sugarcane is one of the most important agricultural products and the basis for a sugar refining and alcohol distilling industry, conducted at two co-operative sugar factories, the Niphad Sahakari Sakhar Karkhana in Bhausahebnagar and the Karmaveer Kakasaheb Wagh Sahakari Sakhar Karkhana in Kakasahebnagar.
 Major wine producers in the Vinchur MIDC area are the Vinsura and Vinsula wineries.
 Other major crops include onions, grapes, soybean, tomatoes and flowers, all exported internationally, as well as wheat, gram, and other vegetables and grains (pearl millet, sorghum, tur).

 Wine Industry : Niphad is the largest grape processing location in India.

 Niphad has been described as "California of Maharashtra" due to the numerous grape growing area and wineries in the taluka, There are 10 wineries in Niphad.

 Vinchur Wine park is reserve for wine industry.
 Every year wineries celebrates Wine festival "India Grape Harvest" (IGH) in the harvest season.